 In tensile loading, the applied stress is linearly proportional to the induced strain, and it call as elastic deformation.
-The relationship between the applied stress s and the strain being induced is as:
+The relationship between the applied stress s and the strain being induced e is as:

 s = E e